 If you decide to rent a car, there are a few things to plan for.

-- Damage to the car: I would suggest getting car rental insurance just in case of any damage.
+• Damage to the car: I would suggest getting car rental insurance just in case of any damage.
 Some people leave the rental car door unlocked to prevent someone from breaking a window to look for valuables.
 Your current auto insurance policy may cover rental cars.
 If this is the case, buying only supplemental insurance can save you money.
 Check with your auto insurance company.
 Also, some credit card companies include car rental insurance if you use their card.
 Check with your credit card company to find out if they provide this insurance.

-- An option to parking your car at the trail head is to leave your rental car somewhere else and then catching a ride to the trail head.
+• Overnight visitors to Napali Coast State Wilderness Park are not allowed to leave their vehicles at Hā’ena State Park.
+You must find other transportation to the trail head.
+Shuttle service is available.
 There are places not too far from the trail head where you can leave your rental car and catch a ride.
 Check with Micco (info on the gear page) for this service.

-- Booking early gives you flexibility for choice and pricing.
+• Booking early gives you flexibility for choice and pricing.
 Longer lead times mean more available cars, a broader selection and better rates for rental cars.

-- Give yourself plenty of time so you don’t return the car late.
+• Give yourself plenty of time so you don’t return the car late.
 Late costs can hurt.

-- Thrifty Car Rental is right near the Lihue Airport and you can book right now for a discount.
+• Thrifty Car Rental is right near the Lihue Airport and you can book right now for a discount.